kwizl/selenium-aspnetcore-mvc/README.md

 # Selenium
-It is a web application that demonstrates how Selenium works, testing the UI.
+It is a web application that demonstrates how Selenium works when configured to test the UI of an ASP.NET Core MVC application.

 ## Built With